 - It can help your flexibility which improves your range of motion for your joints.

 - Improved flexibility also allows your muscles to work most effectively

 While stretching is said to have benefits, there is other research debating whether it truly reduces workplace injuries.
 Some experts state that it has no real effect on preventing injuries.
 While there is research that supports both sides, none of the research states that stretching before a job task will increase your chances of injury during the task.
 However, there are precautions you should take to avoid injury.

 Safety Tips for Stretching

 If you do choose to stretch, do so safely.
 It is not advised to stretch a cold muscle.
 Dr. Nicholas DiNubile, an orthopedic surgeon at the Hospital of the University of Pennsylvania in Philadelphia, advises to warm up with aerobic activity before jumping into stretching exercises.
 You should not feel pain when you are stretching.
-If you feel pain it probably means you are pushing your body too far.
-The National Academy of Sports Medicine advises moving into the stretch position until the first point of tension is felt in the muscle and hold for about 30 seconds to get the most benefit from a stretch.
+If you feel pain, it probably means you are pushing your body too far.
+The National Academy of Sports Medicine advises moving into the stretch position until the first point of tension is felt in the muscle and holding for about 30 seconds to get the most benefit from a stretch.

 -If you stretch how often and when do you do so?